Alex313031/Mercury/docs/BUGS.md

  - GTK name is "Mercury-default" instead of "Mercury" | FIXED Feb.
 12, 2023 by Me.

 **2023**
- - Titlebar does not respect dark mode on Windows 8+
+ - Titlebar does not respect dark mode on Windows 8+ | FIXED Jun.
+30, 2023 by Me based on Librewolf patch.
- - PGO cannot run during native compile @gz83
+ - PGO cannot run during native compile @gz83 | FIXED upstream.